Tanja Möderscheim, Dutch fine artist

 I’m a Dutch fine artist in London and I specialise in still life paintings.
 I celebrate and explore cultural heritage and in particular that of the 17th century Dutch Golden Age.
 Light and how it touches the subject is also an important focus in my paintings.

 I stay true to this period by only using 17th century techniques and pigments.
-Setting the paintings in bespoke Golden Age replica frames, this allows me to produce exclusive, fine Dutch still life paintings.
+Setting the paintings in bespoke Golden Age replica frames or hand-picked period frames, allows me to produce fine Dutch still life paintings.

 Typical subjects of the 17th century, I paint heritage tulips, fruit and produce, Delft Blue and game.
-I source the tulip bulbs from the gene bank, Hortus Bulborum, in Holland.
+I source the tulip bulbs from Hortus Bulborum, a foundation which preserves heritage tulip varietals, in Holland.
 As I cultivate these in my garden I have an extensive collection of tulip varieties to paint, with the oldest tulips dating back to the late 16th century.
+In 2019 my work on tulips was warmly welcomed by the Society of Botanical Artists, of which I’m now a fellow member.
 My paintings of Delftware portray antique pieces in my own and museum collections, and my hunting still life paintings feature game birds, some of which were traditionally reserved for the Dutch aristocracy in the 17th century.
+My attention to detail and anatomy, nurtured by my background in the biological sciences, is a nod to the renewed interest in naturalism in the 1600s.

 Fruit and produce